strawstack/Control/README.md

 # How to Use

-1. Place the code snippit below in the head of your site.
+1. Place the code snippit in the `head` of your page.

 ``` html
 <link rel="stylesheet" type="text/css" href="ctrl-styles.css">